VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Institute a per parcel payment to municipalities to aid costs associated with parcel data maintenance
 - Make disbursement of this per parcel payment to municipalities contingent on submittal of [Vermont GIS Data Standard-compliant](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/02-k-VT_GIS_Parcel_Data_Standard.pdf) digital parcel data to VCGI, maximum payment once per year per town
+- A payment should help compensate only for those parcels that are changed in geometry since the last update
 - Per parcel payments may be administered and normalized by proposed Regional Appraisal Districts

 ## 2.2 Justification